AHA Grants and Fellowships

 Albert J. Beveridge Grant

-The Albert J. Beveridge Grant for Research in the Western Hemisphere are available to support research in the history of the Western hemisphere; individual grants do not exceed $1,000.
+The Albert J. Beveridge Grant for Research in the Western Hemisphere supports research in the history of the United States, Canada, and Latin America; individual grants do not exceed $1,000.
 See the list of past recipients.

 Michael Kraus Research Grant

 The Michael Kraus Research Grant in colonial American history, with particular reference to the intercultural aspects of American and European relations, offers cash awards of up to $800.
 See the list of past recipients.

-The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and the field of law and society, broadly defined.
+The Littleton-Griswold Grant offers grants of up to $1,000 for research in US legal history and in the general field of law and society, broadly defined.
 See the list of past recipients.